Swimming Pool Accident and Injury Lawyers in Las Vegas

 - Learning how to tread water

 - Fencing a pool off on all four sides from the surrounding area

 - Use of life jackets

-- Be watchful (never leave a young child unattended and carefully observed at a swimming pool)
+- Being watchful and never leaving a young child unattended in a swimming pool

 Deaths from drownings and other swimming pool injuries could be decreased by resorts or hotels that take greater responsibility for guests’ safety.
 In Las Vegas, the potential for swimming pool accidents are high due to the volume of alcohol people consume at pool parties and while staying at Las Vegas hotels and resorts.